cartolid/cartolidar/README.md

 ```
 from cartolidar import qlidtwins
 ```
-In this case, there are no options: it runs with qlidtwins.cfg configuration (if exists) or by default.
+In this case, there are no options: it runs with qlidtwins.cfg configuration (if exists) or default configuration.

 Required inputs